jonathanpalma/react-native-tesseract-ocr/README.md

   - LANG_VIETNAMESE

 ### If you want to use your own trained data file
+  - LANG_CUSTOM

-- Extract your own trained data file into `android/app/src/main/assets/tessdata` and rename it as `custom.traineddata`.
+ *Locate your own trained data file as `custom.traineddata` into `android/app/src/main/assets/tessdata`.*

 ## Example